Aphex Twin: 2014–present: Caustic Window, Syro, and return as Aphex Twin

-In 2014, a test pressing of a 1994 album recorded under James' pseudonym Caustic Window appeared for sale on Discogs.
-The album was once intended for sale on James' label Rephlex, but went unreleased.
+In 2014 a test pressing of a 1994 album recorded under James's pseudonym Caustic Window appeared for sale on Discogs.
+The album was once intended for sale on James's label Rephlex, but went unreleased.
 With the consent of James and Rephlex, fans organised a Kickstarter campaign to purchase the record and distribute copies.

-Syro, the first album released under the Aphex Twin name since Drukqs in 2001, was released by Warp on 23 September 2014.
+Syro, the first album released under the Aphex Twin name since Drukqs in 2001, was released through Warp on 23 September 2014.
 It was marketed by a teaser campaign including graffiti, a blimp flown over London, and an announcement made via a .onion address accessible through the darknet browser Tor.

-In November 2014, James released a set of 21 tracks, Modular Trax, on the audio platform SoundCloud.
+In November 2014 James released a set of 21 tracks, Modular Trax, on the audio platform SoundCloud.
 The tracks were later removed.
-Over several months in 2015, James anonymously uploaded 230 demo tracks, some dating to the 1980s, to SoundCloud.
+Over several months in 2015 James anonymously uploaded 230 demo tracks, some dating to the 1980s, to SoundCloud.
 He said he had released the demos to relieve his family of the pressure to release his archives after he dies.
 He has continued to occasionally release tracks on the account.

-On 23 January 2015, James released Computer Controlled Acoustic Instruments pt2, created with robotic instruments including the Disklavier, a computer-controlled player piano.
-On 8 July 2016, he released the Cheetah EP, backed by a music video for "CIRKLON3 [Колхозная mix]", the first official music video for an Aphex Twin track in 17 years.
+On 23 January 2015 James released Computer Controlled Acoustic Instruments pt2, created with robotic instruments including the Disklavier, a computer-controlled player piano.
+On 8 July 2016 he released the Cheetah EP, backed by a music video for "CIRKLON3 [Колхозная mix]", the first official music video for an Aphex Twin track in 17 years.
 On 17 December, James performed in Houston, Texas at the Day for Night festival, his first American appearance in eight years.
-An untitled 12-inch vinyl was sold exclusively at the festival, containing two 10-minute tracks.
-On 3 June 2017, James performed at the Field Day festival and released a limited edition EP, London 03.06.17.
-On 19 June 2017, a Michigan record store sold an exclusive Aphex Twin record comprising two tracks released on SoundCloud in 2015.
+A 12-inch vinyl was sold exclusively at the festival, containing two 10-minute tracks, entitled Houston, TX 12.17.16 [Day For Night].
+On 3 June 2017 James performed at the Field Day festival and released a limited edition EP, London 03.06.17.
+The performance was livestreamed on NTS Radio's Youtube channel.
+On 19 June 2017 a Michigan record store sold an exclusive Aphex Twin record comprising two tracks released on SoundCloud in 2015, entitled 3 Gerald Remix / 24 TSIM 2.
 On 27 July, Aphex Twin opened an online store with expanded versions of previous albums and new tracks.
+On 29 July, at the Fuji Rock Festival, a tape limited to 500 copies was released.

 Aphex Twin released an EP, Collapse, on 14 September 2018.
 The EP was announced on 5 August in a garbled press release written in broken English and visually distorted with the same Aphex Twin 3D graphic found in London, Turin and Hollywood.
 A promotional video for the Collapse EP was to be broadcast on Adult Swim, but was cancelled after failing the Harding test.
 It was made available online instead, and the video for "T69 Collapse" was uploaded to YouTube.